 - Data, the disclosure or information of which if disclosed could result in private gain and/or public loss.

 - Drafts and intra-agency memos that express an opinion, formulate policy, or make recommendations.

-- Correspondence between agency staff and the Attorney General's Office.
+- Correspondence and work product between agency staff and the Attorney General's Office.

 - Information whose release would constitute an invasion of privacy as defined in RCW 42.56.050.